2020 Classes Open Now – Click Here to learn more

 -One all-day silent retreat experience to deepen the practice of seamless, meditative awareness and incorporate into daily life.
 This is usually held on a weekend day following week 6 class, from approximately 9am-3pm.

 is available for counselors and therapists, teachers, clergy, and spiritual directors.

 Teachers, Educators: 15 contact hours- 1 License Renewal Credit through Heartland AEA

 Therapists, Counselors and Psychologists: 20 Contact hours- 20 CEUs

 Clergy and Spiritual Directors: 20 Contact hours- 2 CEUs

-Allison Peet, BA, RYT200 is a qualified MBSR™ (Mindfulness Based Stress Reduction) Instructor trained at UMass Medical Center for Mindfulness, founded by Jon Kabat-Zinn, PhD.
-She is trained through Mindful Schools and teaches mindfulness to youth, K-12 and is also a therapeutic yoga instructor.
+Allison Peet, BA, RYT200 is a qualified MBSR™ (Mindfulness Based Stress Reduction) Instructor trained at the UMass Center for Mindfulness where MBSR™ was created by Jon Kabat-Zinn, PhD, and the Mindfulness Center at Brown University.
+Both schools are the gold standard for exceptional mindfulness training.
+She’s taught since 2016 and has nearly 120 graduates of the course that have reduced perceived toxic stress levels an average of 37%.
+She is trained through Mindful Schools and teaches mindfulness to youth, K-12 and is a registered yoga instructor.
 She’s completed multiple week-long silent meditation retreats and has a daily practice.
 Allison has a personal path of living and working with chronic stress and anxiety which is why she started her own business in 2015, From Within Wellness, LLC, to benefit others.
 She is committed to creating a more mindful community by helping people develop pragmatic life skills in attentional strength, present moment awareness, self-compassion, and stress resiliency.